biicode/docs/c++/examples/sqlite.rst

 Shopping list database
 ----------------------
-`This example from SRombauts <https://github.com/SRombauts/SQLiteCpp/tree/master/examples/example1>`_, uses SQLiteC++ to create a database called LIST in which stores information about your shopping list.
+This example uses SQLiteC to create a database called LIST in which stores information about your shopping list.
 Take a deep look into the code in order to understand how it works and make your own one soon!

 Creating a project
 ^^^^^^^^^^^^^^^^^^